ChristophGmeiner/sbmd/readme.md

 All confidential AWS data is stored in a local config file and loaded to the cripts via configparser.

 ### zz01_startVM1.py, zz02_StopVM1.py, zz01b_bash.sh, zz02b_bash.sh
 This scripts start or stop the productive VM

+### zz04_rm_json.sh
+Script used for deleting old json files, which are temporarily stored on disc of the EC2 during the data gathering process.